Dex64ter/Projects-C-and-Python/README.md

 # projectsUri
-Projects that I did for training everything in python language
+Projects that I did for training everything in python and C language